AchuabioPALO/Rust-Fasterwhisper-Metal/test_results.md

    - Tiny model: Faster processing, slightly lower accuracy
    - Base model: Better accuracy, more processing time
 4. **Scalability**: The true benefits of Metal acceleration would be more apparent with longer audio files
+5. **No Metal Acceleration**: Intel Mac shows no benefit from MPS device setting
+6. **CPU-Only Performance**: All results are effectively CPU-based
+7. **Model Trade-offs**: Medium model 6x slower but much better accuracy

 ## 🎉 Success Metrics
 - ✅ **Python Linking**: Resolved successfully